Intensive care doctors have discovered that Mother Earth may boost the resilience of fragile, at-risk newborns.

 The Penn State researchers also reported that grounding immediately and substantially reduced skin voltage induced on the babies from ambient electric fields radiating from surrounding medical and incubator equipment.
 Such voltage may have a stress effect on premature babies.
 In a 2005 published study and again in 2016, Earthing has been shown to significantly reduce induced voltage on the body.

-According to the U.S. Centers for Disease Control and Prevention, nearly a half-million babies are born preterm annually, or 1 of every 8 infants.
+According to the U.S. Centers for Disease Control and Prevention, nearly a half-million American babies are born preterm annually, or 1 of every 8 infants.
 Preterm means a baby is born prior to 37 weeks of pregnancy.
 Preterm-related causes of death account for about 35 percent of all infant deaths, and more than any other single cause, and is also a leading contributor to long-term neurological disabilities in children.